tdilauro/Simplified-wiki/DRM-Device-Management.md

 In the ACS case, a client sends DELETE to a device ID's URL (generated from the `rel="item"` link template) to signal to the server that the client has deactivated that device ID, or knows for a fact that that device ID is no longer active.
-A DELETE request is _not_ a request for the server to actually deactivate the device ID.
+In the ACS case, a DELETE request is _not_ a request for the server to actually deactivate the device ID.
 The server has no such power, and only the client can deactivate a device ID.

 # New considerations